alphaflows/log-tell/README.md

 Once Fluent Bit or the Python agent is pushing error lines into OpenObserve, wire up notifications directly in the OpenObserve UI:

 1. **Create a notification channel** – Settings → Destinations → New Destination.
 Pick Email, Slack, or Webhook and provide the recipient/webhook token.
+   Email destinations rely on the SMTP settings you configured in `openobserve/.env`.
 2. **Define an alert** – Alerts → New Alert → SQL.
 A minimal query that triggers whenever new errors arrive:
    ```sql
    SELECT count(*) AS error_count